overnode-org/overnode/seeds/aws/README.md

-# Clusterlite Project Seed
+# Cade Project Seed

 ## Distributed Cluster over set of AWS instances

-This project seed demonstrates how clusterlite managed cluster of Docker containers can be launched over a set of AWS EC2 instances.
+This project seed demonstrates how cade managed cluster of Docker containers can be launched over a set of AWS EC2 instances.
 The project automates creation of AWS infrastructure:
 - three EC2 instances spread across 3 availability zones
 - configured with right security groups for intra-node communication